sponnet/locals-faucetserver/README.md

 # locals-faucetserver

-An Ethereum faucet with a Polymer frontend and a REST API.
+An Ethereum faucet with a React frontend and a REST API.
 Works on any network you configure (and fund the faucet account ofcourse).

 # prerequisites

-- A running local GETH node. ( or access to a node ) with RPC-JSON enabled.
+- A running local GETH node. ( or access to a node like Infura ) with RPC-JSON enabled.

 # installing